withastro/roadmap/proposals/content-layer.md

 # Adoption strategy

-While the feature is experimental, collections are defined with `type: "experimental_data:` or `type: "experimental_content"`.
+While the feature is experimental, collections are defined with `type: "experimental_content"`.
 This allows users to opt-in to the new content layer while still using content collections.
-It is still to be determined how the feature will be adopted when it is stable.
-This may be by having a different `type`.
-Once MDX and Markdoc are supported, the `glob()` loader will provide an easy migration path for users who are currently using content collections.
+When the feature is stable, any collection with a `loader` property will use the content layer.
+The `glob()` loader will provide an easy migration path for users who are currently using content collections.

-# Unresolved Questions

-The implementation of MDX is currently uncertain.
-It is a key feature of Astro, but cannot be handled in the same way as markdown.
-MDX is more like code than content, so it's harder to prerender.
-This removes some of the most important performance benefits of the content layer, as the entries still need to be handled by Vite at runtime.
-The minimum requirement is that `glob()` supports MDX but the implementation is the same as today under the hood.
-This would allow users to use MDX in the same way as markdown, but without the performance benefits.
-The ideal solution would be to find a way to pre-render MDX content and persist it in the store, but this is a much bigger challenge.